Patchogue Snapper Derby • Shark ID Chart • More On Local Crabbing • Local Docks Continue To Provide Family Fun • Summer Weakfish

 Fluke

-Still plenty of Fluke to be caught right now before they start making the trip back offshore again.
+Still plenty of Fluke to be caught right now!!
 The bays have a combination of shorts and keepers in each drift.
 The key is persistence.
 Keep culling through shorts to get your legal sized fish.
+Fish of 6lbs -8lbs and10lbs are not uncommon.
+Try using bigger baits to attract bigger fish.
+Five and six inch gulp, whole squid or large spearing all seem to be producing pulling a few more keepers.

 Read more "Stories and Reports" from J & J Sports Blog Posts: Click Here